Printed circuit board: Post-war developments

 Originally, every electronic component had wire leads, and a PCB had holes drilled for each wire of each component.
 The component leads were then inserted through the holes and soldered to the copper PCB traces.
 This method of assembly is called through-hole construction.
 In 1949, Moe Abramson and Stanislaus F. Danko of the United States Army Signal Corps developed the Auto-Sembly process in which component leads were inserted into a copper foil interconnection pattern and dip soldered.
 The patent they obtained in 1956 was assigned to the U.S. Army.
 With the development of board lamination and etching techniques, this concept evolved into the standard printed circuit board fabrication process in use today.
 Soldering could be done automatically by passing the board over a ripple, or wave, of molten solder in a wave-soldering machine.
 However, the wires and holes are inefficient since drilling holes is expensive and consumes drill bits and the protruding wires are cut off and discarded.

-From the 1980s onward, small surface mount parts have been used increasingly instead of through-hole components; this has led to smaller boards for a given functionality and lower production costs, but with some additional difficulty in servicing faulty boards.
+Since the 1980s, surface mount parts have increasingly replaced through-hole components, enabling smaller boards and lower production costs, but making repairs more challenging.

 In the 1990s the use of multilayer surface boards became more frequent.
 As a result, size was further minimized and both flexible and rigid PCBs were incorporated in different devices.
 In 1995 PCB manufacturers began using microvia technology to produce High-Density Interconnect (HDI) PCBs.

 Recent advances

 Recent advances in 3D printing have meant that there are several new techniques in PCB creation.
 3D printed electronics (PEs) can be utilized to print items layer by layer and subsequently the item can be printed with a liquid ink that contains electronic functionalities.

-HDI (High Density Interconnect) technology allows for a denser design on the PCB and thus potentially smaller PCBs with more traces and/or components in a given area.
+HDI (High Density Interconnect) technology allows for a denser design on the PCB and thus potentially smaller PCBs with more traces and components in a given area.
 As a result, the paths between components can be shorter.
 HDIs use blind/buried vias, or a combination that includes microvias.
 With multi-layer HDI PCBs the interconnection of several vias stacked on top of each other (stacked vías, instead of one deep buried via) can be made stronger, thus enhancing reliability in all conditions.
 The most common applications for HDI technology are computer and mobile phone components as well as medical equipment and military communication equipment.
 A 4-layer HDI microvia PCB is equivalent in quality to an 8-layer through-hole PCB, so HDI technology can reduce costs.
+HDI PCBs are often made using build-up film such as ajinomoto build-up film, which is also used in the production of flip chip packages.
+Some PCBs have optical waveguides, similar to optical fibers built on the PCB.